Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Computer and Technology

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-NetApp (
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Zoom Video Communications (

-NTAP Quick Quote NTAP - Free Report) earns a #2 (Buy) seven days from its next quarterly earnings release on June 2, 2021, and its Most Accurate Estimate comes in at $1.15 a share.
+ZM Quick Quote ZM - Free Report) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $0.98 a share one days away from its upcoming earnings release on June 1, 2021.

-By taking the percentage difference between the $1.15 Most Accurate Estimate and the $1.12 Zacks Consensus Estimate, NetApp has an Earnings ESP of 2.77%.
-Investors should also know that NTAP is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $0.98 Most Accurate Estimate and the $0.97 Zacks Consensus Estimate, Zoom Video Communications has an Earnings ESP of 0.93%.
+Investors should also know that ZM is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the